Simontuk/simontuk.github.io/content/home/about.md

 # Biography

-Simon Steiger is a student of molecular biotechnology at the insitute for pharmacy and molecular biotechnology at University Heidelberg.
+Simon Steiger is a student of molecular biotechnology at the Insitute for Pharmacy and Molecular Biotechnology [*IPMB*](http://www.ipmb.uni-heidelberg.de/) at University Heidelberg.
 His specialization is in bioinformatics with an special emphasis on genomics and the work with single cell sequencing data.
 He is currently pursuing a master degree.
 For his bachelor thesis he worked in the Computational Oncology lab supervised by Carl Herrmann and Naveed Ishaque at the [eilslabs][3].

 [1]:	https://gohugo.io/